dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_1.md

 ----------

+### Task 3: Your Task

-**Your task:** Edit the first part of the prompt so that you will summarise this short document in a way that is meaningful to you.
+Edit the first part of the prompt so that you will summarise this short document in a way that is meaningful to you.
 You could, for example summarise:

 - The document in five points in German